Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Multi-Tool.md

 - Files persist even when switching tools
 - Clear storage when done for privacy

-### 🔄 Seamless Tool Switching
-Move between operations without interruption:
-- Access all 60+ tools from one interface
-- Switch tools instantly
-- Previous results become new inputs
-- Build on your work progressively
+### 📄 Page Manipulation
+Powerful page-level editing:
+- Rotate pages individually or in batches
+- Drag-and-drop page reordering
+- Delete unwanted pages
+- Split PDFs at marked positions

 ### 👁️ Visual File Management
 See what you're working with:
 - Thumbnail previews of all PDFs
 - File names and sizes displayed
 - Quick file selection
-- Drag-and-drop reordering

 ### ⏮️ Undo/Redo Support
 Made a mistake?
 No problem: